 - Vitamin A – from liver or cod liver oil preferably.
 I like Rosita Real Food Cod Liver Oil or Cod Liver Oil Capsules.
 Vitamin A deficiency has been found in women with menorrhagia and vitamin A supplementation has been shown to reduce heavy periods significantly.

-- B Complex – The liver does not inactivate estrogen effectively if a woman is deficiency in the B complex of vitamins.
-This leads to higher estrogen, and heavier periods.
-Supplementing with the B Complex will help restore the proper metabolism of estrogen.
-I like Thorne Research Basic B Complex and Seeking Health B Complex.
+- B Complex – The liver does not metabolize estrogen effectively if a woman is deficient in the B complex vitamins.
+Supplementing with the B Complex will help restore the proper metabolism of estrogen in the body.
+I like Thorne Research Basic B Complex.

-- Vitamin C – One study found that vitamin C was able to reduce heavy bleeding in 87% of it’s participants.
-It’s also important in preventing and treating anemia because it helps improve the absorption of iron.
-I like Livon Labs Lipospheric Vitamin C or Rainbow Light Buffered Vitamin C Powder.
+- Vitamin C – Vitamin C may reduce heavy bleeding because of their anti-inflammatory effect.
+Vitamin C is also important in preventing and treating anemia because it helps improve the absorption of iron, which might also be why it works for reducing heavy flow.
+I like Livon Labs Lipospheric Vitamin C or Seeking Health Optimal Vitamin C Powder.
 2000-4000mg a day.

 I want to hear from you!

 - Was this post helpful for you?
 Do you have heavy periods?
 Comment below and let me know!

 - Your assignment this week is to share this post on social media or with any woman who might need this information.
 Share buttons above.